HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 3/3-to-do-app.md

+---
+layout: notes
+topic: js
+title: jQuery to-do app code along
+---

-# Week 5, Day 3: A simple to-do app with JS and jQuery.
+# A simple to-do app with JS and jQuery.

 This is a pair programming exercise.
 In pairs you will follow the instructions below to build a to-do list app.
 You will get an opportunity at the end to customize it but at first the functionality will be similar for everyone.